RetailMeNotSandbox/version-qualifiers/README.md

 Feature qualifiers allow you decouple your changes from your app versions, and instead organize your code according to features.

+An in-depth discussion on the rationale for these qualifiers can be found in this blog post about [Feature-Oriented APIs](https://medium.com/retailmenot-engineering/feature-oriented-apis-f0010d140d3a)

 To enable them, you must require their namespace, and bind a dynamic var in your macro.
 The dynamic variable `version->feature`is a mapping of version in